CSlocumWX/netCDF_utilities/README.md

 What are my NetCDF utilities?
 -----------------------------

+Simply put, the purpose of NetCDF utilities is to simplify writing NetCDF files by placing the NetCDF file metadata into configuration files (e.g., json, toml) and provide a few other useful too.

-Simply put, my utilities are snippets of code I constantly reused in my Python workflow to read and write NetCDF files.
+These utilities started as snippets of code that I constantly reused in my Python workflow to read and write NetCDF files.
 I posted the files here so others could use them.
 Hopefully, others find them useful.